eightyfive/fetch-run/README.md

 // Later in app, when you catch the `err`, `err.data` will contains the JSON error server response.
 ```

-You can pass a custom function that maps server response to `Error`:
+You can pass a custom function that maps the server response to the `Error`:

 ```js
 api.use(createErrorHandler(json => ({